There’s a sweet little cottage in the hills tucked away near a cluster of evergreen pines. No one knows who lives there!

 Deep in the forest flows a babbling stream lined with tall blue grass and scarlet red mushrooms.
 Dragonflies dance in the sunlight streaming through the tall foliage.
 There’s a cool breeze blowing.
 In between an occasional croak, and the warbler’s notes lies a soft hush.

 Hours go by in this quiet little place.
-As sunlight begins to retrace its steps, the dragonflies begin to change little by little.
+Sunlight begins to retrace its steps and in the light of the setting sun the dragonflies begin to change little by little.
 One rests on a rock…..

 Some time ago my daughter and I opened a shop called Artsygals on Redbubble.
 For those of you who don’t know Redbubble is an online market that sells print-on-demand products based on the artist’s designs.
 It is a good starting point for any artist who wants to share their work with the world as well as make some money out of that (although that might take some time)!